LeGossDuNet/Tab-Bot/README.md

-Hi,you need to read this beacause it's the tutorial !
+-Hi,you need to read this beacause it's the tutorial !-

 First,you need python(with pip) and pynput library